aradi/fypp/docs/fypp.rst

 `include` directive
 ===================

-The `include` directive enables you to collect your preprocessor macro and variable definitions in a separate files and include them whenever needed.
+The `include` directive allows you to collect your preprocessor macros and variable definitions in separate files and include them whenever needed.
 The include directive expects a quoted string with a file name::

   #:include 'mydefs.fypp'